joelittlejohn/lein-project-clean/README.md

 # lein-project-clean

 A lein plugin to tidy/refactor source files in a project via refactor-nrepl middleware.
+This plugin uses refactor-nrepl's library of refactorings and Yannick Scherer's excellent [rewrite-clj](https://github.com/xsc/rewrite-clj).

 ## Usage